-The fault element has a required name attribute that must be unique within the WSDL document's target namespace, and permits it to be referenced from operation declarations.
+The fault element has a required name attribute that must be unique within the parent interface element, and permits it to be referenced from operation declarations.
 The optional element attribute can be used to indicate a schema for the content or payload of the fault message.
 Its value should be the QName of a global element defined in the types section.
-Please note when other type systems are used to define the schema for a fault message, additional attributes may need to be defined via WSDL's attribute extension mechanism to allow the schema to be associated with the fault.
+Please note that when other type systems are used to define the schema for a fault message, additional attributes may need to be defined via WSDL 2.0's attribute extension mechanism to allow the schema to be associated with the fault.

-5.4 Interface Operations
+2.4.4 Interface Operations